 Contributing Content to IHI.org or COVID Stories Site

 IHI.org encourages your participation through submitting content and participating in the interactive functionality on the website including blogs, wikis, discussion boards, search features, interactive tools, rating or commenting on content, and sharing audio and video content, improvement stories, resources, and tools.
 If you contribute any content to IHI.org, including but not limited to documents, stories about your medical condition, diagnosis, and treatment, improvement stories, tools, and other resources, or if you comment on or rate content on the site, or otherwise post content to IHI.org, you agree to allow us to make your Public Profile Information publicly available on IHI.org in connection with your activity and to share your name, experience, and credentials in connection with any such contribution.

 Please remember that the text you submit to IHI.org in a discussion board or as a comment on content is immediately viewable on the site by the general public.

 You should exercise caution when deciding to disclose any sensitive Information on IHI.org.
-We recommend that you never give out your address, phone number, date of birth or social security number.
+We recommend that you never give out your address, phone number, date of birth, or social security number.
 You may not give out Information about an organization, a patient, or another person or submit other content if you do not have the express authority or permission to share that Information publicly.
 If you are a clinician or health care professional and submit information regarding treatment of patients, you must only share information that is fully de-identified in accordance with the Health Insurance Portability and Accountability Act of 1996 and its implementing regulations ("HIPAA") and all other applicable federal and state laws and regulations.
 We may edit or return Information provided to IHI.org from a clinician or health care provider that contains patient identifying information.

 Find a Colleague Directory